 The vaccine has gone through testing and clinical trials to ensure it meets the highest safety standards.
 It is also safe for those that have already had the virus.
 The health and safety of our residents is always our top priority, and we are confident this vaccine is a much better option than the risk of getting COVID-19.

 Please read the Emergency Use Authorization (EUA) fact sheet and FAQ below, and contact us with any questions.
+Note that each contains a link to the most updated versions.
 We will continue to post resources on our website.

 We are hopeful that the vaccine will be a lifesaving turning point in the fight against COVID-19.
 Please do not hesitate to reach out to us with any questions.
 You may also visit www.cdc.gov/coronavirus/2019-ncov/vaccines to learn more.

 A Note on Visitation, (updated December 9, 2020)